nvanhand/CS6400-MfgDB/2_Neo4j_db/Neo4j_Desktop_Setup.md

      - `clean_BuildDocumentation.csv`
      - `powder_lots.csv`
      - `eos_cam.json`
+   - The above files must have been cleaned through the preprocessing code.

 6. **Access the Neo4j Browser**
    - Open the Neo4j Browser to interact with your database.